COVID-19 is a global health crisis, but the risks to specific occupational groups such as paramedics have not been fully studied.

 They provide care in close proximity, treat people who are potentially infected with COVID19,

 transport patients in confined spaces and provide emergency medical treatments that may increase the risk of transmission,

 such as those that generate aerosols and CPR for cardiac arrest.

-increase or decrease your risks of developing COVID-19.
-Your blood samples will help us determine levels of immunity to COVID-19 among the paramedic community, both short and long-term.
+Study blood samples will help us determine levels of immunity to COVID-19 among the paramedic community, both short and long-term.

 We are interested in the number of paramedics that developed antibodies from natural infection,

 and the duration of time that these antibodies remain detectable in the individual.